 Cooperative Education/Placement - This program is a structured method of combining classroom-based education with practical work experience.
 It provides related learning experiences held at school-approved local employers.
 The student's workplace becomes an extension of the classroom or laboratory.
-The SCTC Career Coordinator assists eligible students with job placement and conducts periodic follow-up studies for program improvement.
+The SCTC Career Coordinator assists eligible students with job placement.